tobyweston/blog/ghostwriter/cache/style_profile.md

 - Don't let cleverness substitute for maintainability—avoid praising hacks that create hidden coupling.
 - Don't overload readers with unexplained jargon; if a specialised term is used, define or give context.
 - Don't conflate distinct concepts (e.g. branching model vs code review tooling) — make distinctions explicit.
+- Don't hedge excessively with phrases like “it depends” unless the nuance is important.

 ## Prompt instructions
 - Begin by stating a concrete scenario, requirement or provocative question that frames the post.